 As for that cigar, it’s a three-size line that uses a Mexican San Andrés wrapper over an Ecuadorian Sumatra binder and fillers from the Dominican Republic and Nicaragua.

 - Juárez 4 3/4 x 52 — $5.95

 - Juárez 5 x 56 — $7.95

 Tabacalera Pichardo, previously known as Dhatuey Tobaccos, was founded in 2005 by Eradio Pichardo, a Cuban agronomist who worked under the late Arsenio Ramos according to the press release.

-As for the name, like Jericho Hill its inspired by Johnny Cash’s “Cocaine Blues,” specifically the lyrics: made a good run, but I run too slow; they overtook me down in Juárez, Mexico.
+Like Jericho Hill, the cigar’s name is inspired by Johnny Cash’s “Cocaine Blues,” specifically the lyrics: made a good run, but I run too slow; they overtook me down in Juárez, Mexico.
 The name Jericho Hill refers to the place where the sheriff came from, who ultimately arrests the protagonist, Willy, in the song.

-“Cocaine Blues” is actually a song by T. J. Arnall, though Cash changed some lyrics and ultimately produced the most popular version of the song.
+“Cocaine Blues” is originally a song by T. J. Arnall, though Cash changed some lyrics and ultimately produced the most popular version of the song.

 Crowned Heads expects the cigar to be on sale later this month.